Extended Regression Models (ERMs) fit models with problems. Stata's ERMs now support panel data.

 By problems, we mean any combination of endogenous and exogenous sample selection, endogenous covariates (unobserved confounders), and nonrandom treatment assignment.

-New this release is that ERMs handle yet another problem—panel data (also known as longitudinal data or two-level multilevel data).
+ERMs handle yet another problem—panel data (also known as longitudinal data or two-level multilevel data).

 Random effects are included in each equation by default.
 Random effects are correlated; you can omit specific random effects, and you can test the correlations.